jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

   (f) the date of the filing in the court of the annual statement of accounts of the incorporation:
   (g) every list of unclaimed dividends compiled by the incorporation under section 267 and transmitted to the Registrar for inclusion in the register:
   (h) every special resolution.
-(3) Where a special resolution is made at a meeting of the shareholders of a Maori incorporation, the Secretary of the incorporation shall, within 21 days after the date of the meeting, transmit to the Registrar of the Maori Land Court district, for inclusion in the register of Maori incorporations, a copy of the special resolution, together with particulars of the date and place of the meeting.
+(3) Where a special resolution is made at a meeting of the shareholders of a Maori incorporation, the Secretary of the incorporation shall, within 15 working days after the date of the meeting, transmit to the Registrar of the Maori Land Court district, for inclusion in the register of Maori incorporations, a copy of the special resolution, together with particulars of the date and place of the meeting.
 (4) Every register kept pursuant to this section shall, during office hours, be open to public inspection on payment of the fee (if any) prescribed in respect of such inspection.

 ### 280 Investigation of incorporation’s affairs